edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0011-DeviceService-Rest-API.md

 Assertions are another attribute in a device resource's PropertyValue, which specify a string which the reading value is compared against.
 If the comparison fails, then the http request returns a string of the form *"Assertion failed for device resource: \<name>, with value: \<value>"*, this also has a side-effect of setting the device operatingstate to `DISABLED`.
 A 500 status code is also returned.
 Note that the error response and status code should be returned regardless of the `ds-returnevent` setting.

 Assertions are also checked where an event is being generated due to an AutoEvent, or asynchronous readings are pushed.
 In these cases if the assertion is triggered, an error should be logged and the operating state should be set as above.

+Assertions are not checked for settings, only for readings.

 Mappings may be defined in a deviceCommand.
 These allow Readings of string type to be remapped.
 Mappings are applied after assertions are checked, and are the final transformation before Readings are created.
 Mappings are also applied, but in reverse, to settings (`PUT` request data).